rsksmart/RSKIPs/IPs/RSKIP252.md

 # **Abstract**

-This RSKIP proposes the limit of the transaction gas price as a factor of the minimum gas price established in the block header.
+This RSKIP proposes the limit of the transaction gas price as a multiple of the minimum gas price established in the block header.
 The objective is twofold: remove incentives for [fee sniping](https://bitcoinops.org/en/topics/fee-sniping/) and [fee-whale transactions](https://medium.com/r/?url=https%3A%2F%2Fwww.cs.umd.edu%2F~jkatz%2Fpapers%2Fwhale-txs.pdf), and to prevent users from accidentally draining their wallets with unintended high transaction fees.

 # **Motivation**